nus-cs2113-AY2324S1/ip/README.md

 Command: `deadline [TASK_DESCRIPTION] /by [DEADLINE_DATE]`<br />
 Example: `deadline Finish Assignment 1 /by January 7`<br />
-This command creates a "deadline" task with everything between the words `deadline` and `/by` consisting of the task description<br />
-and everything following the word `/by` being the deadline date of the task.
+This command creates a "deadline" task with everything between the words `deadline` and `/by` consisting of the task description and everything following the word `/by` being the deadline date of the task.

 Command `event [TASK_DESCRIPTION] /from [DATE_FROM] /to [DATE_TO]`<br />